Several How to’s describe operational practices with DNSSEC:

 The default-soa-edit or default-soa-edit-signed configuration options can instead be set to ensure SOA-EDIT is set for every zone.

-The ‘inception’ refers to the time the RRSIGs got updated in live-signing mode.
+The ‘inception’ refers to the time that the RRSIGs got updated in live-signing mode.
 This happens every week (see Signatures).
 The inception time does not depend on local timezone, but some modes below will use localtime for representation.

 Increments the serial with the number of weeks since the UNIX epoch.
 This should work in every setup; but the result won’t look like YYYYMMDDSS anymore.